 Working Free Ltd is a specialist career advisory business supporting senior Director-level executives coming off the permanent payroll into an independent working lifestyle.
 We coach them from dependency into independency – for their own future; for the enlightened reputation of their sponsoring company and – increasingly – for the benefit of the community.
 Reflecting the level at which we operate, these senior executives will be in their 50s but with many in their 40s.
-Our primary offering is to Corporates but we are also pleased to work with Individuals.
+Our primary offering is to organisations but we are also pleased to work with individuals.

 - Each module lasts three hours and fees are based on the number of executives on the programme and how many modules are included in the Programme by the client.
 This is based on a minimum of five delegates and a practical working maximum of fifteen.
 The Pathfinder Programme is invoiced on a monthly basis for work delivered in that month.
 Full details available from [email protected].